lhossack/safe_url_checker/README.md

 ## Customization for deployment scenarios
 Frameworks and databases are implemented as adaptors so that new adaptors can easily replace old ones.
-If you intend to deploy this to AWS lambda, for example, you can create a new framework adaptor for lambda to replace the flask one and select it in the configuration.
+If you intend to deploy this to AWS lambda, for example, you can create a new entry point (handler) for lambda to replace the flask one.
 You can also use any database or database service by creating an adaptor for it by subclassing database_abc.DatabaseABC and registering it to the urlchecker instance.

 ## Using virtual environments